MONTGOMERY COUNTY, PA CHAPTER

 POWER TO MAKE A DIFFERENCE: WE CAN DO MORE!

-The 2018-2020 National Program theme is the POWER TO MAKE A DIFFERENCE: WE CAN DO MORE!
 Our chapter has certainly risen to the call!
 Our teens were recognized for their philanthropic endeavors as well as their tremendous leadership skills placing in all competitions as the Eastern Regional Teen Conference.
 Our teens supported and ran a successful campaign as we were able to congratulate Pierce Hodges as Eastern Regional Teen Treasurer.

 Our mother members continue to not only support the chapter; they also contribute greatly to the community around us.
 I am proud to call our mothers – friend and family- for wherever I look they are in the news, serving on panels and inspiring other mothers and children to excel and achieve.
 This is evident in our teens becoming engaged and winning awards at teen conference thanks to our mother teen advisors.
 Our children leading in our annual ecumenical service during our Love and Happiness Ski weekend as our mothers lead “His Crew” ministry.
 We remain an award-winning chapter, as we have consistently been nationally recognized for our Programming Handbook.